organisciak/dissertation/document/5_design_objective.md

 For the information retrieval system underlying this experiment's relevance judgments, a sample of 195k pins was collected and indexed.[^Attrition]

 [^Attrition]: This sample was collected in 40k pin batches, and not all at once.
-  As a result, the final number of pins successfully downloaded was lower, at 184583 document.
+  As a result, the final number of pins successfully downloaded was lower, at 184583 documents.
 The time difference between batches provides a sense of attrition on Pinterest.
   The first two batches of pins were collected against a five-month old sitemap, and 1.4-1.5k pins were no longer accessible per batch (~3.4\% attrition).
   Another batch was scraped when the sample list was 9 months old, and 6.4\% of the links were no longer active, the final two batches were collected 2 months later, with $7.2\%$ links no long online.